TL;DR

 An AI coding agent is a language model with tools and a loop.
 In 2026 it will write tests, open pull requests, trace bugs, and deploy web apps.
 It will not replace the engineer reading the diff.
 Pick the surface that matches where you already work.
 Start with narrow tasks.
 Measure what it costs you on real work, not on demo videos.

 The frontier is moving faster than any blog post.
-Check the docs linked below before quoting any number from this one.
+Check the docs linked below before quoting any number from this one, and use the AI coding tools pricing guide when the question shifts from capability to budget.

 Technical content at the intersection of AI and development.
 Building with AI agents, Claude Code, and modern dev tools - then showing you exactly how it works.